 - Happens in Kaitou Saint Tail, since the main character simulates magical girl abilities with stage magic, but the stage magic is, well, a bit exaggerated.

-- In the first Lupin III feature-length TV special, Goodbye Lady Liberty, Lupin uses a giant balloon to steal the Statue of Liberty, which he then pilots all the way to the Grand Canyon in order to hide it.
+- In Lupin III Bye Bye Liberty Crisis, Lupin uses a giant balloon to steal the Statue of Liberty, which he then pilots all the way to the Grand Canyon in order to hide it.

 - In the One Piece cover story featuring Eneru, four Spaceys fly from their island to the MOON using regular balloons.

 - During the Opening of Puella Magi Madoka Magica, Madoka screws things up (apparently) again by inflating her dress and goes flying off into the sky.
 This is probably the only funny scene in the ''whole'' series.

 - Achille Talon's father once escaped the police by blowing into a breathalyzer balloon until it lifted him into the air.